 - “Hi, Yolanda, what have you been doing?”

 - “Hi Carmen, I have been shopping for the last hour.”

 Dry as the grammar themes may be, the content is of interest to the students, so they don’t mind talking about it.
 This is a critical concept in teaching.
 People do things they like.
 Getting to know your students is the only way to find this out.
 2. A 4th-year university veterinary student We got to know each other during our first class.
 She told me what she was studying and why she needed to learn English.
 Her objective was to find a job abroad as a veterinary surgeon.
 I focused her lessons on her dreams.
 A brief example is a skill that most people need, dealing with difficult people.
 “How to approach an angry pet owner” – The use of polite yet assertive language.

 We focused the lesson on how to be polite and assertive.

 The client says, “I want to complain about the vet who saw my dog yesterday.”

-We practised how she could resolve this negative situation, defend her co-worker and make the client as happy as possible.
-Conclusion When you teach English it is vital to understand your students’ needs and requirements.
+We practised how she could resolve this adverse situation, defend her co-worker and make the client as happy as possible.
+Conclusion When you teach English, it is vital to understand your students’ needs and requirements.
 The only way you can do this is to make a serious effort at the very beginning.
 The same techniques can be applied to large classes.
 The only thing is that it will take a bit longer.
-The article shows two simple examples of how I adapted my lessons to my students’ requirements and skill levels.
-From what I have experienced, the lessons that you adapt to your students are much more motivating for them than teaching them the same basics but from a book or using topics that you may think are great but are of no interest to them.
+The article shows two simple examples of adapting my lessons to my student’s requirements and skill levels.
+From what I have experienced, the lessons that you adapt to your students are much more motivating than teaching them the same basics but from a book or using topics that you may think are great but are of no interest to them.